Help on the msnoise commands

 Usage: [OPTIONS]

-Computes the PSD jobs, based on New or Modified files identified by the
+Computes the PSD jobs, saves results as NetCDF files.
+Based on New or

 Options: